Kaushalkhokhar/django-modules/README.md

     - can be fucntion or class based view

+### Queryset
+    - different methods
+    - difference between returning queryset and objet
+    - Lookup methods
+    - aggragation
+    - Q objects
+    - Limiting Queryset

+### Model Inheritance
+    - abstract base class
+        - used to write commom class
+        - tabls is not created
+    - multitable inheritance
+        - automatic onetoone field between base and child class
+        - when child objects created, automatically parent objects created
+    - proxy models
+        - use to change python behaviour of a model
+        - use to change the default manager or add a new method to base model

+### Modules to make
+    - Change password link
+    - Third party sign-in
+    - third party payment integration

 ### Some important commands
     - to get IP of user
         - request.META.get('REMOTE_ADDR)